splitpeasoup/18-asset-management/README.md

 * `README.md`

 #### Description
+Create a server that accepts file uploads, stores the file in AWS S3, and stores a reference to the S3 storage location in a local database.

 * Create an AWS account
 * Create an AWS Access Key and Secret
   * Add the Access Key and Secret to your `.env` file